Traffic Calming Policy Review

 More information about the proposed changes and how requests will be considered can be found in the summary document found here: https://getinvolved.cityofkingston.ca/21605/widgets/87008/documents/54473

-How do we balance the need for safer residential streets with the cost (construction, vehicle wear, fuel, driver's time) and the environmental impact (construction, fuel, noise) generated by some of the traffic calming solutions?
+• How do we balance the need for safer residential streets with the cost (construction, vehicle wear, fuel, driver's time) and the environmental impact (construction, fuel, noise) generated by some of the traffic calming solutions?

-Codylink asked about 3 years ago
+Codylink asked over 3 years ago

 Thank you for your question.
 As you have alluded to, there are a number of factors to consider when implementing traffic calming measures.
 These include impacts to transit, emergency services, cycling, and ongoing maintenance that may be required.
 At a higher level, the draft guidelines include general principles (outlined in Section 1.5) to be considered when selecting and implementing traffic calming measures.
 Collectively, these principles ensure that the appropriate traffic calming measures are selected, that they are compatible with the community's needs, and any potential negative impacts are minimized.